ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 `None` value (you'll learn more about `None` in {ref}`sec-special-values`).

-There are also help pages for other topics, such as built-in operators and modules (you'll learn about modules in {ref}`sec-modules`).
+There are also help pages for other topics, such as built-in operators and modules (you'll learn about modules in {ref}`sec-saving-loading-code`).
 To look up the help page for an operator, put the operator's name in single or double quotes.
-For example, this code opens the help page for the arithmetic operators:
+For example, this code opens the help page for the arithmetic
+operators:

 ```{code-cell}
 :tags: [output_scroll]